-Joseph Montes serves as the City Attorney for the City of Alhambra, General Counsel to the Alhambra Redevelopment Agency, City Attorney for the City of Santa Clarita, General Counsel to the Santa Clarita Redevelopment Agency, Assistant General Counsel to the Rosemead Community Development Commission, Assistant City Attorney for the City of Rosemead, and is the former City Attorney for the City of Moorpark, and former General Counsel to the Moorpark Redevelopment Agency.
+Joseph Montes serves as the City Attorney for the City of Alhambra, General Counsel to the Successor Agency for the Alhambra Redevelopment Agency, City Attorney for the City of Santa Clarita, General Counsel to the Successor Agency for the Santa Clarita Redevelopment Agency, Assistant City Attorney for the City of Rosemead, and is the former City Attorney for the City of Moorpark, and former General Counsel to the Moorpark Redevelopment Agency.

 Mr. Mulkerin's practice includes litigation and commercial matters for public and private entities in a wide variety of subject matters.